EkaterinaBolotskaya/EQcycle_failure_laws/README.md

 Processes the data from Data_FL repository for different failure laws.
 Plots slip and slip rate for the full cycle, energy curves, phase diagrams, spectra, slip and slip rate by phase etc.

 ## Reference
 The results obtained in these scripts are part of my Thesis:

 Bolotskaya, E., 2023.
 Effects of fault failure parameterization and bulk rheology on earthquake rupture (Doctoral dissertation, Massachusetts Institute of Technology).

-and a publication submitted to GJI (E. Bolotskaya, B.H.
-Hager, and J-P. Ampuero; Effects of failure parameterization on pre- and co-seismic earthquake rupture).
+and a publication submitted to GJI:

+E. Bolotskaya, B.H.
+Hager, and J-P. Ampuero; Effects of failure parameterization on pre- and co-seismic earthquake rupture

 Please contact me if you use EQcycle_failure_laws for your research and would like a citation.

 Release on Zenodo: